Decorative Icon

 Types of Companies

 Main developers of a video game.
-Development may be entirely in-house, or some combination of in-house and outsource.
+Development may be entirely in-house, or some combination of in-house and contract work.

 Provides legal, financial, and marketing support to studios.
 Expectation is that the studios abide by a production and release schedule.